opf/openproject/docs/user-guide/README.md

 ### Is there an OpenProject app?

-There is no native app for OpenProject, but OpenProject is responsive - so it is displayed well on smaller displays.
+There is no native iOs or Android app for OpenProject, but OpenProject is responsive - so it is displayed well on smaller displays.